Understanding the Different Metal Forging Methods

 Which Metal Forging Process Should You Choose?

-Open die forging is generally used for products manufactured in small quantities, require large sizes, and are critical for the end user or R&D. Generally, open die forging shapes are easy and used for more straightforward shaped products (rather than complex ones).
+Open die forging is generally used for products manufactured in small quantities, requiring large sizes, and are critical for the end user or R&D. Generally, open die forging shapes are easy and used for more straightforward shaped products (rather than complex ones).

 Some examples of products made from open die forging include: